cmusphinx/pocketsphinx/README.md

     - `a`: Start time in seconds, from the beginning of the stream
     - `e`: End time in seconds, from the beginning of the stream
+    - `p`: Posterior probability of utterance
     - `t`: Full text of output
-    - `w`: List of segments (usually words), each of which in turn contains the `a`, `e`, and `t` fields, for start, end, and the text of the word.
+    - `w`: List of segments (usually words), each of which in turn contains the `a`, `e`, `p`, and `t` fields, for start, end, probability, and the text of the word.
 In the future we may also support hierarchical outputs in which case `w` could be present.

   - `single`: Recognize the input as a single utterance, and write a JSON object in the same format described above.